CrowdStrike/cloud-registry-connections/AWS/README.md

 ## Organization Deployment

-Launch this template in your account as a Service Managed **StackSet**.
+Launch the [template](./cloudformation/ecr-registration-stack.yml) in your account as a Service Managed **StackSet** against a **single region**.
 For more information on StackSets see [AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-associate-stackset-with-org.html)

 > Note: To deploy this solution against an AWS Organization the S3 Bucket must allow organization access.
 Please see this example bucket policy for guidance: